eclipse-archived/ceylon-ide-eclipse/README.md

 ## Installing from http://ceylon-lang.org/eclipse/updatesite/

-1. Start with a clean install of Eclipse Indigo.
+1. Start with a clean install of Eclipse Indigo (or Juno, especially if you're on a Mac).

     <http://www.eclipse.org/downloads/>